StefanieD/symfony-docker-skeleton/README.md

 # Docker Skeleton for Symfony Projects

-This skeleton will provide a complete environment for your Symfony project.
+This skeleton will provide a complete development environment for your Symfony project.

-It contains
+##### This setup contains
 * MySQL Database
 * Nginx configuration (for Symfony 4 applications)
 * PHP-FPM 7.2